Bushi (wrestler): Early years and injury (2012–2015)

-Los Ingobernables de Japón (2015–present)
+Los Ingobernables de Japón (2015–2025)

 Bushi was set to wrestle his return match on August 16, 2015, but the match had to be postponed, after he broke the orbital floor in his right eye while training.
 Bushi's comeback was postponed until November 21, 2015.
 However, on November 20, New Japan announced they had pulled Bushi from his return match due to being unable to get into contact with him.
 However, the following day this was revealed to be a storyline as Bushi accompanied Tetsuya Naito and Evil to their match, joining their villainous Los Ingobernables de Japón (L.I.J.) stable in the process.
 On December 9, Bushi attacked Máscara Dorada after he refused to join L.I.J., ripped off his mask and stole the CMLL World Welterweight Championship belt, setting up a future title match between the two.
 On December 19, Bushi defeated Dorada with help from Evil to become the new CMLL World Welterweight Champion.

 On January 22, 2016, at Fantastica Mania 2016, Bushi lost the title back to Dorada.
 On February 14 at The New Beginning in Niigata, Bushi unsuccessfully challenged Kushida for the IWGP Junior Heavyweight Championship.
 In May, Bushi entered the 2016 Best of the Super Juniors.
 Though he failed to advance from his block with a record of four wins and three losses, he scored a big win over Kushida in his final match, eliminating the reigning IWGP Junior Heavyweight Champion from the tournament in the process.
 On July 20, Bushi entered the 2016 Super J-Cup, but was eliminated in his first round match by Yoshinobu Kanemaru.
 On September 17 at Destruction in Tokyo, Bushi defeated Kushida to win the IWGP Junior Heavyweight Championship for the first time.
 He lost the title back to Kushida on November 5 at Power Struggle.